Chapter 12: The Minimal Machine Model

 Property QEMU microvm Firecracker

-PCI bus None (QEMU docs describe microvm as having no PCI/PCIe) None by default; optional PCIe (v1.13.0+)
+PCI bus None by default; current source has optional PCIe None by default; optional PCIe

 ACPI Added in QEMU 5.2; includes PM framework Added in v1.8.0; no PM